-The novel clinical trials found that the regulation of glutamate, as well as replenishment of glutathione, may contribute to improvement of mental health conditions, such as bipolar disorder, schizophrenia, obsessive-compulsive disorder (OCD) and addictive behavior (87, 88).
+The novel clinical trials found that the regulation of glutamate, as well as replenishment of glutathione, may contribute to the improvement of mental health conditions, such as bipolar disorder, schizophrenia, obsessive-compulsive disorder (OCD), and addictive behavior (87, 88).

-An animal study implied that NAC may minimize negative effects of schizophrenia, such as social withdrawal, apathy and reduced attention spans (89).
+An animal study implied that NAC may minimize the negative effects of schizophrenia, such as social withdrawal, apathy, and reduced attention spans (89).